GoodGuyGregory/Python-Automation/Chapter6-Strings/StringMethods.md

 * `strip()`: removes whitespaces and new lines as well as tabs from a string. this can be used with specific sides too. such as `lstrip()` and `rstrip()`.
 Strip can also take an argument such as `spam.strip('specific word')` to be removed from ths string

+you can also remove additional text at a specific letter and partion it with the `.partition('<selection>')` method

 Checking Unicode values:

 * `ord('A')`: returns the ASCII value for the character in question